57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana-Preamble/README.md

 ## 5. Core Conceptual Foundations of Solana

 Most of this article compares EVM-compatible chains, which share similar account models, execution models, transaction structure, and fee models.
-Solana, however, operates differently enough that understanding its architecture first makes the comparison more meaningful.
+Solana, however, operates differently.
+Understanding its architecture makes the comparison more meaningful.
 This section introduces the key concepts that define Solana.

 ### 5.1 Program